sincerelyyyash/cfd-platform/README.md

 ### Running with Docker (backend services only)

-This setup starts **PostgreSQL, Kafka, migrations, API server, trading engine, price poller, and DB worker** in Docker.
+This setup starts **PostgreSQL, Kafka (KRaft, no Zookeeper), migrations, API server, trading engine, price poller, and DB worker** in Docker.
 The web app (`apps/web`) is **not** started in Docker by design.

 1. From the project root, build and start all services: